 The use of computers to work more efficiently with large amounts of data

-Portfolio assessment:The folder consists of three projects, of which all count 1/3 of the total grade.
+Portfolio assessment:The folder consists of four projects, the first is pass/fail and the last three count 1/3 of the total grade.
 There is no written or oral examination.
 If a student fails or wants to improve the grade, he or she has to take course again.

-Students must have passed one or two mandatory assignments in order to get an assessment in the course.
+Students must have approved at least two mandatory assignments in order to get an assessment in the course.